nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 upload the results to a persistent storage location.

-This could turn out to be cumbersome in complex workflows with a large number of tasks and above all make difficult to deploy the same applications across different infrastructure.
+This could turn out to be cumbersome in complex workflows with a large number of tasks and above all makes difficult to deploy the same applications across different infrastructure.

 ### How to use Batch with Nextflow